Learnosity/vagrant-git/README.md

 * **branch**: Which branch to check out / pull
 * **clone_in_host**: *boolean*: true to execute git commands in the host, false to execute them in the guest.
 NOT YET SUPPORTED for false.
 * **pull_on_load**: whether to do a fetch & pull when starting up the VM
+* **set_upstream**: a different remote URL to set the upstream origin to after cloning the repository

 ## Building